-The base salaries of Jeffrey Siegel, Robert B. Kay and Ronald Shiftan are fixed by employment agreements that were negotiated between Messrs.
-Siegel, Kay and Shiftan and our Compensation Committee.
+The base salaries of Jeffrey Siegel, and Robert B. Kay are fixed by employment agreements.
 The amount and components of aggregate compensation for comparable positions in our peer group of companies were taken into account by our Compensation Committee in determining their compensation.